 Signs of a toxic relationship

-Things not going well in your relationship?
+Things not going well in a relationship?
 There may be obvious things that aren’t working, but there are also subtle signs that something isn’t quite right.
 If you’re wondering what is going wrong, here are some signs of a toxic relationship.

 What are the signs of a toxic relationship?

 The relationships in our lives have a significant impact on our quality of life.
-Having meaningful and fulfilling relationships means we are supported, empowered and cared for when it counts.
-Our intimate partners, friends, family, and colleagues all play an important role in our life and if things aren’t working in any of these relationships, it can be harmful to our wellbeing.
-There are both obvious and subtle signs that a relationship isn’t quite right and could be toxic.
-Here we explore what they might look like.
+Having meaningful and fulfilling relationships means we are supported, empowered, and cared for when it counts.
+Our intimate partners, friends, family, and colleagues all play an important role in our lives, and if things aren’t working in any of these relationships, it can be harmful to our wellbeing.
+When you are in a toxic or difficult relationship, you may feel more stressed and anxious, have trouble sleeping, notice changes in your mood, and have lower self-esteem.

 Arguing too much

-It’s normal to face some conflict from time to time, however in a healthy relationship you should be able to come to a resolution without the situation taking a toll.
+It’s normal to face some conflict from time to time, however, in a healthy relationship, you should be able to work through disagreements without causing ongoing stress or hurt.
 If disagreements escalate to big or ongoing arguments that you struggle to resolve, then this may be a problem.
-Consider whether you feel comfortable to disagree with this person or if you’re able to let things go when they become heated.
+Consider whether you feel comfortable disagreeing with this person or if you’re able to let things go when they become heated.
 If the answer is no, this can be a sign of a toxic relationship.
-If the person becomes violent, you need to let someone else know what is going on and remove yourself from the situation safely and quickly.
+You don’t always have to agree with each other, but in a healthy relationship, you make an effort to try to understand the other person’s perspective.

 Silence

-We’ve all heard of the ‘silent treatment’ – when someone ignores your invitations to communicate and blocks you out.
+We’ve heard of the ‘silent treatment’ – when someone ignores your invitations to communicate and blocks you out.
 This is a toxic behaviour in relationships because it can inflate conflict, cause uncertainty, and ultimately prevent the chance for resolution.
 While it’s okay to have some space after a disagreement, if the person refuses to communicate after a reasonable amount of time, it can make the situation worse.
 Healthy relationships allow both parties to openly communicate and listen to each other’s perspective.

 Mean-spirited comments